sergeich5/Ambilight-MacOS/README.md

 # Ambilight for Mac OS

-This part of software watches your screen and creates packets for Arduino UNO.
+This part of software is a part for your Mac.
+It works only with Arduino UNO.
+See [Amilight Arduino part](https://github.com/sergeich5/Ambilight-Arduino-part)

+# Instruction
   - [Setup your Arduino UNO before use.](https://github.com/sergeich5/Ambilight-Arduino-part)
   - Connect Arduino UNO to yout Mac
   - Run ambilight via python 2.7